 We might not like to admit it, but we all contribute to perpetuating a culture of complaints.
-There is a sense of power when you complain.
-You are the aggrieved, innocent party who is owed resolution.
-In some cases, this is accurate – someone else was truly at fault.
-But many of us engage in constant complaining and its twin sister blaming.
-Because no one likes being the subject of a complaint, when things go wrong, our first impulse is to find someone or something to blame.
+That may be because we have a sense of power when we complain.
+We’re the aggrieved, innocent party who is owed resolution.
+And some cases, this is accurate – someone else was truly at fault.

 There has got to be a better way.